 In order to determine eligibility for any federal financial aid program, students must file a Free Application for Federal Student Aid (FAFSA) and have the results sent to Tennessee Tech University.
 The Financial Aid Office will receive the results through electronic transmission from the FAFSA Processing System (FPS).
 Student eligibility is determined only through the FPS on behalf of the Department of Education using the Federal Methodology need analysis formula.
-The Financial Aid Office must have an official EFC before eligibility for any fund may be determined.
-A chart is provided each year by the Department of Education giving the eligible amounts for those who qualify for a Pell Grant.
-Pell is based on EFC and enrollment.
+The Financial Aid Office must have an official SAI before eligibility for any fund may be determined.
+Each year the Department of Education announces the Maximum Pell amount and Minimum Pell amount.
+For students who do not qualify for Maximum or Minimum Pell, they still may be eligible for a SAI calculated Pell.
+Pell eligibility is also based on enrollment.
+Students must be enrolled for at least 12 credit hours in their program of study to receive the full amount of Pell they are eligible for.